Our Fifth Featured Libation of the World comes from stunning Italy

 1919-1930

-As WW2 came to an end and in the years that followed, Aperol became a popular hit all over Italy.
+As WW2 ended and Aperol became a popular hit all over Italy in the following years.
 Especially among young adults gathering in cafes in Padua and the Venetian bacaros.

 1950-1960